Hello and welcome to

 Thank you for visiting 🙂

 I’m Maryna – a knitting instructor, designer and a lifelong knitter.
-I’ll show you simple ways to knit without stress and to make beautiful knits that you’ll be happy to wear or gift.
+I make tutorials about simple ways to knit without stress to help you make beautiful knits that you’ll be happy to wear or gift.

 Be the first to receive my newest photo and video tutorials